Rat race: Historical usage

 Jim Bishop used the term rat race in his book The Golden Ham: A Candid Biography of Jackie Gleason.
 The term occurs in a letter Jackie Gleason wrote to his wife in which he says: "Television is a rat race, and remember this, even if you win you are still a rat."

 William H. Whyte used the term rat race in The Organization Man published in 1956:

 The word collective most of them can't bring themselves to use—except to describe foreign countries or organizations they don't work for—but they are keenly aware of how much more deeply beholden they are to organization than were their elders.
 They are wry about it, to be sure; they talk of the "treadmill," the "rat race," of the inability to control one's direction.

 Merle A. Tuve used the term rat race in a 1959 article entitled "Is Science Too Big for the Scientist?", writing:

 There is a growing conviction among many of my friends in academic circles that the university today is no place for a scholar in science.
 A professor's life nowadays is a rat-race of busyness and activity, managing contracts and projects, guiding teams of assistants, bossing crews of technicians, making numerous trips, sitting on committees for government agencies, and engaging in other distractions necessary to keep the whole frenetic business from collapse.

 David Foster Wallace used the term rat race in his 2005 commencement speech entitled "The Most Precious Freedom":

 The really important kind of freedom involves attention and awareness and discipline, and being able truly to care about other people and to sacrifice for them over and over in myriad petty, (unglamorous) ways every day.
 That is real freedom.
 That is being educated, and understanding how to think.
 The alternative is unconsciousness, the default setting, the rat race, the constant gnawing sense of having had, and lost, some infinite thing.

-Solutions

-"Escaping the rat race" can have a number of different meanings: